Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers: Certifying ground-state energy estimates via rejection sampling

 where the $\ket{\psi_j'}$'s are unnormalized states.
 By expanding $\frac{\tilde{\nu}(H-xI)}{M\tilde{\mu}(x)}\ket{\psi}$ in the eigenbasis of $H$, we see that the probability of measuring $0^m$ on the first register is expressed by:

-Thus the probability we accept is exactly the same as if we ran the rejection sampling algorithm for the densities $p\ast \nu$ and $\mu$.
-Furthermore, by standard properties of rejection sampling, we will, in expectation, need $\mathcal{O}(|M|^2)$ trials to generate a single sample from the target distribution.
+Thus, the probability of acceptance is nearly the same as if we ran the rejection sampling algorithm for the densities \( p \ast \nu \) and \( \mu \), except that it is now rescaled by a factor of \( 1/|M|^2 \).
+Furthermore, by standard properties of rejection sampling, we will need \( \mathcal{O}(|M|^2) \) trials in expectation to generate a single sample from the target distribution.